-5.4.1.4 Area 4 - Core
+4.1.4 Precinct 4 - Core

-The Core Character Area incorporates Bay View Terrace and St Quentin Avenue as the cultural and historic heart of both the Precinct and the broader Town of Claremont.
-Through its historic architectural character and a 'village feel' that is distinctly 'Claremont', the Core sets the tone for the broader Precinct with active land uses and has an open air sense of place.
-Development within the area will capitalise on its destination status, and opportunities to enhance the day and night economy for maximum vibrancy as an open-air Secondary Activity Centre.
+The Core Character Precinct is to incorporate Bay View Terrace and St Quentin Avenue as the cultural and historic heart of both the Precinct and the broader Town of Claremont.
+Through its historic architectural character, the Core sets the tone for the broader Precinct with active land uses and a sense of place.
+Development within the Precinct will capitalise on its destination status and proximity to Claremont Train Station from the Town Square creating a connection which will drive opportunities to enhance the day and night economy for maximum vibrancy as a Secondary Activity Centre.

-This area provides opportunities to enhance public realm spaces with benefits to land use activation and opportunities for community events.
+This Precinct provides opportunities to enhance public realm spaces with benefits to land use activation and opportunities for community events.
 High levels of pedestrian comfort are achieved ensuring the area is community focused.